QuocHuy-1602/ecg-anomaly-detection/README.md

 2. GPT-2 Model: This model generates stories based on the processed ECG data.
 It is loaded from the pre-trained gpt2 model provided by the transformers library.'

 ## Contributing
-Contributions are welcome!
+This project is a work in progress, and there are many aspects that are still being developed and improved.
+Contributions are highly welcome!

 If you wish to contribute, please fork the repository and create a pull request.
 Make sure to update tests as appropriate and adhere to the coding standards.
+For any questions or suggestions, feel free to contact us.